Great Energy with Breathing Retraining (not Breathing Exercises)By Dr. Artour Rakhimov, Alternative Health Educator and Author

-Large results for the body-oxygen test (see how to measure control pause), as I have seen in my students and many breathing teachers, mean that all tissues, including the muscles, have normal and sufficient amounts of oxygen and the body is full of energy, vitality and alertness.
+Large results for the body-oxygen test (see how to measure control pause), as I have seen in my students and many breathing teachers, mean that all tissues, including the muscles, have normal or high amounts of oxygen, and the body is full of energy, vitality, and alertness.
 Indeed, a person with a CP of over 60 s can walk up 3-4 flights of stairs while holding his/her breath and can resume light nasal breathing at the top.
 It is difficult to imagine that physical activity is hard for him/her.

 Normal breathing means enjoyment of physical activity and a lot of energy.
-It is not a problem for a person with a CP of over 60 s to be physically active for 8, 10, or 12 hours.
-Activities can include walking, gardening, or doing various jobs around the house every day without feeling tired.
+It is also not a problem for a person with a CP of over 60 s to be physically active for 8, 10, or 12 hours.
+Activities can include walking, gardening, or doing various physical jobs around the house every day without feeling tired.
 Such a person would be happy and willing to do some physical activity or job at any time of day.
-Furthermore, such people usually have a craving for physical exercise, while sleep is naturally reduced to about 4 hours without deliberate restrictions.
+Furthermore, such people usually have a natural craving for physical exercise, while sleep is naturally reduced to about 4 hours without deliberate restrictions.

-When we consider sick people with their 10-15 s CP, frequent or constant complaints about feeling tired and lack of energy are normal.
+When we consider sick people with their 10-15 seconds CP, frequent or constant complaints about feeling tired and a lack of energy is normal.
 Due to abnormal excitement, the brain can get “creative” and it can easily invent “reasons” and “theories” why certain errands or jobs are undesirable or not possible.
-Coffee, chocolate, and sugar are among the substances frequently used to boost energy levels.
+Coffee, chocolate, and sugar are among the addictive substances frequently used to boost energy levels.
 Without such stimulants, it can be hard and stressful to force oneself to do work.
 Chest breathing and mouth breathing make symptoms of fatigue and low energy much worse.

 These general observations are partially reflected in the Buteyko Table of Health Zones.